monadhif/data-science-cookiecutter-pypackage/README.md

-# Cookiecutter Python Data Science Project Template
+# Ultimate Cookiecutter Template for Python Data Science Projects: Streamlined Setup for Data Scientists

 This is a highly customizable Cookiecutter template designed for setting up Python **Data Science** projects.
 It supports multiple options for virtual environments and dependency management, including `venv`, `virtualenv`, `Poetry`, `Pipenv`, and `Conda`, to help streamline your development process.